LinguaPhylo/LinguaPhyloMPS/README.md

 # LinguaPhyloMPS
-An attempt to write a LPhy language parser with IntelliJ MPS
+An attempt to write a LPhy language parser with JetBrains Meta Programming System (MPS)